heistp/irtt/README.md

 	- none (no conn token in header, for local use)
 	- token (what we have today, 64-bit token in header)
 	- nacl-hmac (hmac key negotiated with public/private key encryption)
+- Write an irtt.Timer implementation that uses Linux timerfd
 - Add a subcommand to the CLI to convert JSON to CSV
 - Show IPDV in continuous (-v) output
 - Add a way to keep out "internal" info from JSON, like IP, hostname, and a